ncihtan/htan_missing_manual/open_access/cds_imaging.md

 ![CDS: Filter by HTAN study](../img/cds_img3.png) ![CDS: Filter for imaging data](../img/cds_img4.png)

-This provides a listing of all HTAN Imaging Level 2 data that is currently available via CDS.
+This provides a listing of all HTAN Imaging Level 2 data that is currently available through CDS.

 ![CDS: HTAN Imaging Data on CDS](../img/cds_img5.png)